Trump Files Documents To Shift Management Of Businesses To His Sons

 President Trump is now filing the documents needed to remove his name as top executive at his companies, finally making good on a promise to leave management by Inauguration Day.

 He may be a couple of days late, but public documents show Trump is making changes at the helm of his businesses.
-For example, a filing from Florida's Department of State , entered Jan.
-23, shows son Eric Trump is president of Trump International Hotels Management LLC.
-In March, 2016, Donald J. Trump had been registered as president of the company.
+For example, a filing from Florida's Department of State, entered Monday, shows son Eric Trump as president of Trump International Hotels Management LLC.
+In March 2016, Donald J. Trump had been registered as president of the company.

 That sort of management shift was confirmed in numerous documents that began appearing online throughout Monday afternoon.
 The filings don't show a change in ownership, just a replacement of Donald Trump as the top executive.